NEWS

 NeuroScience

-Canada, one of the funders of this research through the Brain Repair Program, which includes $1.5 million to the team led by Dr. Michael Salter.
-NeuroScience Canada’s funding partners on the team grant led by Dr. Salter include the Canadian Institutes of Health Research and the Ontario Neurotrauma Foundation.
+Canada’s funding partners on the team grant led by Dr. Salter include the Canadian Institutes of Health Research and the Ontario Neurotrauma Foundation.

 “With the work of Drs.
 Salter and De Koninck, we can now focus the research on developing drugs that will target the class of cells responsible for chronic pain.
 This represents an important shift that could soon provide patients with effective treatments and allow them to be active again in our society,” added Mr. Wilson.